 With the Tiny Step method, you can learn that small actions taken each day can add up to a huge amount of progress over time.
 Need to reduce your stress?
 A 5-minute meditation each morning or evening might be a great way to start, and you might really enjoy it!
 Want to add steps to your day?
 Maybe you could begin by walking down every aisle of the grocery store before you start going down your shopping list.
 Think of it as a buying adventure and those extra steps instantly become more fun.
 Any goal can be made easier and more enjoyable if you take it in tiny bite-size pieces.

 Don’t be afraid to hit the reset button…

 If you cook, you’ll know there’s nothing worse than getting ready to put something in the oven, only to then realize you left out an ingredient or missed a step along the way.
 You hate to throw out all the hard work you’ve already put into it, and start all over again, but you know you may have to if you’re going to have it turn out right.

 It’s the same way with New Year’s resolutions.
 So often, people set them and yet they don’t follow through with everything they should, and so they give up.
 They assume they’ll never get there when the reality is that perhaps they just need to try again!

 No matter what your goal for the New Year, you can do this!

-Just break it into manageable pieces, use tiny goals to achieve them, and hit the reset button if you need to.
-Remember that even small progress is a step in the right direction, if you just resolve not to give up.
+Just break it into manageable pieces, use Tiny Steps to achieve them, and hit the reset button if you need to.
+Remember that even small progress is a step in the right direction if you just resolve not to give up.